Brainboxx/task/README.md

   - axios: Used for making HTTP requests to the dummy backend.
   - json-server: Used as a lightweight and easy-to-set-up dummy backend for simulating API responses during development.
   - Responsive Design: Implemented responsive design using media queries to ensure a good user experience on various devices.
+  - Tailwind CSS: Chosen for its utility-first approach, making it easy to style components and achieve a consistent design.
+It is also highly customizable and integrates well with React.